ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 ## Running MinIO server

-1. In order to run the MinIO server, download the server from the [MinIO website](https://min.io/download).
-From the command line, run the following command to run the server:
+1. Download the server application from the [MinIO website](https://min.io/download).

+2. From the command line, run the following command to run the server:

     ```bash
     minio server <PathToRootFolder>
     ```

-2. After starting the MinIO server, connect to the endpoint that is printed out in the command line by using a web browser and create a bucket by using the `+` button in the right bottom corner.
-This is only required if you run the MinIO server for the first time.
+3. When starting the MinIO server for the first time, use a web browser to connect to the endpoint that the command line prints out.
+Create a bucket by using the `+` button in the right bottom corner.

     !!! note "Note"
         - It is recommended to set non-default access key and secret key.
 You can do that by setting the environment variables `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY`.